-The Series A Note of each Series A District will be issued in conjunction with the Series A Notes of other Series A Districts and will be assigned to a pool of the Series A Notes to secure the Series B Notes of other Series B Districts and will be assigned to a pool of the Series B Notes to secure the Series B Bonds.
-The Series C Note of each Series C District will be issued in conjunction with the Series B Bonds.
-The Series C Note of each Series C District will be issued in conjunction with the Series C Notes of other Series C Districts and will be assigned to a pool of the Series C Notes to secure the Series C Bonds.
-The Series D District will be assigned to secure the Series C Bonds.
-The Series D Note of the Series D District will be assigned to secure the Series D Bonds.
-The Obligation of each District to make payment on its Notes is a several and not a joint obligation and is strictly limited to such District's repayment obligation under its Resolution and its Note.
+The Note of each District will be issued in conjunction with the Notes of other Districts and will be assigned to a pool of the Notes to secure the Bonds.
+The obligation of each District to make payment on its Notes is a several and not a joint obligation and is strictly limited to such District's repayment obligation under its Resolution and its Note.